jenndryden/jenndryden/README.md

 I recently wrapped up my summer internship at [Google](https://arvr.google.com/ar/) as a UX Engineer Intern on the AR/VR team!

-I previously worked as a Software Developer at [Ceridian](https://www.ceridian.com) on their Dayforce Benefits team making Work Life Better!
-I also worked at [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer for my Winter 2021 co-op.

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work and designs, or message me to chat.

 ### 📝 Recent Roles